KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: MIr. _tethra_
 PIE: \*teter- "a kind of bird" (IEW: 1079)
 COGN: Skt. _tittirá_- "partridge", Lith. _tetervà_ "capercaille", Gr. _tetráōn_ "capercaille"
 ETYM: MIr. _tethra_ is attested mostly in glossaries.
 Its stem-formation cannot be ascertained.
 In some contexts it refers to the war-goddess (_Badb_).
+Delamarre (295) compares the Gaul.
+NP _Tetarus_, _Tettaro_, but this may be just a chance correspondence.
 The PIE word, whatever its precise meaning, was obviously onomatopoetic.
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="tigerno">\*tigerno- "lord, master" (n)</a>
 GOID: OIr. _tigern_ [o m], Ogam _TIGIRN_